- News

 NOBLES is a leading full-service corporate law firm in Ukraine with a long-standing track record of successfully supporting top national and multinational corporations, financial institutions, private equity firms, funds, and high-net-worth individuals.

-The firm’s team is trusted for its excellence and efficiency in meeting its clients’ expectations and business needs.
-Our strong team, with first-class international experience and exceptional local knowledge, provides high-quality advice and uncompromising compliance.
+The firm’s team is entrusted for its excellence, precision, and efficiency in meeting its clients’ expectations and business needs.
+Our highly-skilled team, combining extensive international expertise with deep local insight, delivers high-quality legal advice while maintaining the highest standards of compliance.

-The firm has particularly profound knowledge and an extensive track record in the following areas: competition and antitrust, corporate and M&A, insolvency and restructuring, real estate and land, employment, litigation and international arbitration, intellectual property, international trade, tax, regulatory and government affairs.
+NOBLES possesses deep sectoral knowledge and a proven track record in key practice areas, including: competition and antitrust, corporate and M&A, insolvency and restructuring, real estate and land law, employment, dispute resolution and international arbitration, intellectual property, international trade, taxation, regulatory matters, and government affairs.

-NOBLES supports clients on a day-to-day basis, which generates a deep understanding of relevant industries and business areas.
-Our team has developed profound insight into the following industries: agriculture, aviation, automotive, banking and finance, insurance, distribution and logistics, retail, energy, fashion and cosmetics, information technology, pharmaceuticals, healthcare, and medical devices.
-NOBLES ensures the highest compliance standards on the Ukrainian legal market and adheres strictly to international anti-bribery requirements.
+The firm provides comprehensive day-to-day legal support, fostering a nuanced understanding of clients’ industries and commercial environments.
+Our team brings in-depth expertise in the following sectors: agriculture, aviation, automotive, banking and finance, insurance, distribution and logistics, retail, energy, fashion and cosmetics, information technology, pharmaceuticals, healthcare, and medical devices.
+NOBLES is committed to ensuring best-in-class compliance within the Ukrainian legal market and rigorously upholds international anti-corruption and anti-bribery standards.

-NOBLES’ experts regularly receive high recognitions from reputable international legal rankings and directories.
-The recent editions of Chambers and Partners, The Legal 500, IFLR1000, Who’s Who Legal, Best Lawyers, WTR 1000 recommend Nobles and its experts in competition & antitrust, corporate and M&A, banking, finance and capital markets, intellectual property, employment.
+The experts at NOBLES regularly receive high recognition from reputable international legal rankings and directories.
+Recent editions of Chambers and Partners, The Legal 500, IFLR1000, Who’s Who Legal, Best Lawyers, and World Trademark Review, World Tax etc., recommend NOBLES and its lawyers across multiple practice areas, including competition and antitrust, corporate law and M&A, banking and finance, capital markets, intellectual property, taxation, and employment law.